gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    DTLS/SCTP MUST be mutually authenticated.
 Authentication is the process of establishing the identity of a user or system and verifying that the identity is valid.
 DTLS only provides proof of possession of a key.
    DTLS/SCTP MUST perform identity authentication.
-When certificates are used DTLS/SCTP MUST perform certificate chain validation.
 It is RECOMMENDED that DTLS/SCTP is used with certificate-based authentication.
+When certificates are used the applicatication using DTLS/SCTP is reposible for certificate policies, certificate chain validation, and identity authentication (HTTPS does for example match the hostname with a subjectAltName of type dNSName).
    All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.

    It is possible to authenticate DTLS endpoints based on IP addresses in certificates.
 SCTP associations can use multiple IP addresses